 Menopause is not just a gender or age issue; it is an organisational issue.
 It can impact on colleagues both directly or indirectly.
 Awareness on this topic is fundamental and reducing the stigma attached to it is vital so that more people will talk openly about it so it can begin to be normalised and people can get the support they need.
 NHS Employers continues to highlight the importance of this topic and continue to support organisations so they can improve staff experience.

 Did you know?

-The theme for 2021 is bone health.
-The international menopause society has a range of resources including posters and toolkits to support this year’s theme.
+The theme for 2022 is cognition and mood.
+The International Menopause Society has a range of resources including posters and toolkits to support this year’s theme:

 Resources to support you and your colleagues

 There is an array of resources available about the menopause, designed to inform, support and raise awareness including:

 - Our menopause and the workplace page which has information and offers practical guidance for NHS organisations on improving workplace environments, examples of good practice, case studies, and extensive signposting to resources.